d2l-ai/d2l-en/chapter_preliminaries/probability.md

 In fact, with fine enough measurements, you would never have the same height when you wake up and when you go to sleep.
-There's little point in asking about the exact probability that someone is 1.801392782910287192 meters tall.
+There is little point in asking about the exact probability that someone is 1.801392782910287192 meters tall.
 Instead, we typically care more about being able to say